 And that concern is fair, especially when what you do has implications for others.

-But that doesn’t mean you need to abandon your plan.
+But, that does not mean you need to abandon your plan.

 When someone’s doubt is driven by concern, it can be very constructive.
 Both sides can come out in a better place.

 Instead of letting your emotions take over, use the situation to see if you can improve your plan.

 A lot of times we tell ourselves that we know what we’re doing and we have it all figured out.
 But in reality, there are blind spots and areas where we can tighten up and do better.

 Listening to the reasons behind doubt that comes from a good place can help you avoid pitfalls and prepare in ways you haven’t thought of.

 For example, your husband’s doubts about you freelancing or blogging full-time may really be that he’s worried about falling behind on the bills if you don’t make enough money.

 In many cases, people are overly optimistic and under-prepared when they jump into solo ventures.
 And they do end up having financial problems.

 In this case, a loved one’s doubt could save you.
 Perhaps you’ll realize the best strategy is to pay off debt and save up money before you quit your job.

 Or perhaps you were going to buy equipment for clients you don’t have yet.
 Instead, you keep the money as a financial cushion and work with what you have.